 |---|---|---|---|

-For a single starter integration, I offer fixed-price work starting at $2,000.
+For a single starter integration, I work fixed-price starting at $2,000.
 For ongoing integration work or multi-system projects, a monthly custom web application engagement at $3,499/mo tends to cost less over a year than stacking one-off quotes.
-If the integration work is AI-adjacent (LLM routing, webhook-driven agents), see AI automation.
+If the integration is AI-adjacent (LLM routing, webhook-driven agents), see AI automation at $3,000/mo.

 FAQ